everybodystalkingtherapy/website/content/about.md

 ---
 title: About
-description: Who I am isn’t as important as what I can offer you
+description: I am Emma Fackelman and here is what I can offer  you
 aliases:
   - about-us
   - about-everybodystalkingtherapy